Can’t anyone make a decent cordless, handheld vacuum cleaner that is convenient to use,

-It’s been more than 30 years since I got my first handheld Dustbuster.
+My first handheld Dustbuster was a wedding gift.
 It would hold a charge for maybe two minutes if all the stars were properly aligned and I held it in just the right position.
 And the thing completely failed after only a few months—refusing to hold any charge at all.
 Rubbish!
 Thankfully the marriage has fared much better.

-Since then I’ve had no fewer than five other brands of handheld vacs, putting up with a lack of suction, short-run times between charges, difficulty emptying and cleaning—only to have all of them fail as well.
+In the convening years, I’ve owned no fewer than five other brands of handheld vacs, putting up with a lack of suction, short-run times between charges, difficulty emptying and cleaning—only to have all of them fail as well.

-The pricey Dyson handheld vac was nothing to write home about.
+The pricey Dyson Root handheld vac was nothing to write home about.
 Its maximum runtime of about 6 minutes was marginally acceptable but it was really heavy, awkward to empty, and difficult to clean.
-Plus even it lasted for fewer than three years.
+And worked at all for fewer than three years.

-It was a Eureka! moment back in Feb.
-2017 when I found it—the perfect handheld vac.
-What’s more, that Black and Decker Dustbuster continues to be my pick for Best Inexpensive Handheld Vacuum.
-After four years of continuous use and occasional abuse, it operates as new.
-It still can’t be beat.
+It was a Eureka! moment back in 2016 when I found it—the perfect handheld vac.
+Moreover, that Black + Decker Dustbuster continues to be the EC pick for Best Inexpensive Handheld Vacuum.

 Powered by a high-efficiency 16-volt lithium battery, this hand vac has long battery life.
 I’ve had it running continuously for longer than 15 minutes without a hitch on a single charge.
 The powerful battery holds a charge for up to 18 months when off the charger and does not have a memory effect when left sitting on the charger.
-That means I can leave it there or take it with me in the car or even leave it in another part of the house and it will not lose its charge.
+That means I can leave it there, take it with me in the car, or even leave it in another part of the house so it will not lose its charge.
 It re-charges from completely dead to fully charged in 4 hours.

 This vac has excellent suction.
-I don’t have pets, but others who do report that it picks up loose hair on hard surfaces very well, which is quite a significant test.
+I don’t have pets, but others report that it picks up loose hair on hard surfaces very well, which is quite a significant test.
 I have never had a hand vac as reliable—not even that pricey Dyson.
 It can suck up Lego bricks, which I find to be the ultimate audition for a handheld vac.
-Not that I would ever do that intentionally, of course.
+Not that I would ever do that intentionally.

-I love that this vac is super lightweight and has an On/Off switch—no trigger or button I have to hold down continuously for it to run.
+I love that this vac is super lightweight and has an On/Off switch—no trigger or button to hold down continuously for it to run.
 Little design features like that just warm my heart.
-I love it so much I have three, all of them purchased in 2017 and located in various areas of my home.
+I love it so much, I have three, all purchased by myself and located in various areas of my home.

 My only complaint

-There is one thing I consider a slight design flaw, which I would change if I could.
-The charger base must sit on a flat surface with the vac standing on top of it.
+There is one thing I consider a minor design flaw, which I would change if I could.
+The charger base must sit on a flat surface with the vac on top.
 The charging unit is not designed to be attached to the wall, which I would prefer.
-However given how well this vacuum operates and all of its positive features, I find this to be minor and easily tolerated.
+However, given how well this vacuum operates and its positive features, I find this to be minor and easily tolerated.

 Best Inexpensive Handheld Vac

 I love this cordless handheld vacuum more than I’ve loved any other hand vac and give it many stars—far more than the traditional five!
-For the money, BLACK + DECKER 20V Cordless Lithium Hand Vac (please do not confuse it with its disappointing cousins that have Ni-Cad batteries) gets my designation of being the Best Inexpensive handheld cordless vacuum.
+For the money, BLACK + DECKER 16V Cordless Lithium Hand Vac (please do not confuse it with its disappointing cousins with Ni-Cad batteries) still gets EC Best Inexpensive handheld cordless vacuum.

 Question: Have you had any love/hate experiences with a cordless vacuum?
-If you’d like to share, please do that using the comments area below.
+If you’d like to share, use the comments area below.